A Feminist who Likes Guys

 Kay Hymowitz is a Planned Man’s friend.
 This brilliant journalist and scholar likes real Men, and is firmly on the side of doing right by them.
 Her love for man is conditional.
 She does not care much for knuckle dragging troglodytes.
 And she thinks too many guys are taking a pass on real manhood for adolescent pursuits.

 Within the feminist camp, this places her within the far too small camp of those known as Equity Feminists; those who, in opposition to the Movement’s mainstream, refuse to see human progress as a zero sum game.
 Kay is all about empowering the development of Girls to Women, and they’re getting their just desserts in both the private and public spheres.
-But she also knows that if we do it right—and we can—we all rise tougher.
+But she also knows that if we do it right—and we can—we all rise together.

 PM asked Kay for bespoke google search on topics of Planned Man concern, and she gave us a treasure trove, that we will unpack.
 You’ll notice her writing appears in City Journal—an outlet that we will draw from and that you need to check out.

-As Planned Men, we need to get our learn on from the best, and Kay Hymowitz is in the Pantheon of Grande Dames.
+As Planned Men, we need to get our learning on from the best, and Kay Hymowitz is in the Pantheon of Grande Dames.
 As men, we have all benefited from her good sense about what might be called equality between the sexes American Style.
 I have known and appreciated her for years.
 Happy to say that I have read and profited from everything on this list below.

 Do me, yourself and your family a favor: Buy her Book Manning Up—show her that we appreciate her.